EthanAShrodes/AboutMe/bash/novelScripts/ReadMe.md

- only use scripts with permission from where you are fectching information
+ only use scripts with permission from where you are fetching information